JamesMayen/Frameworks_Assignment/README.md

 This project is a **Streamlit web application** for exploring the **CORD-19 research dataset** (COVID-19 research papers metadata).
 It demonstrates basic **data analysis, visualization, and web app development** using Python.
+Here is the link to the **Streamlit Cloud Platform**: https://covid19researchpapersdataset-visualization-and-ananysis.streamlit.app/

 ---